carbon-language/carbon-lang/docs/design/generics/terminology.md

 conditions on the type argument.
 For example: `Array(T)` might implement `Comparable` if `T` itself implements `Comparable`, using lexicographical order.

-## Interface type parameters versus associated types
+## Interface type parameters and associated types

 Let's say you have an interface defining a container.
 Different containers will contain different types of values, and the container API will have to refer to that "element type" when defining the signature of methods like "insert" or "find".
 If that element type is a parameter (input) to the interface type, we say it is a type parameter; if it is an output, we say it is an associated type.
+An associated type is a kind of [associated item](#associated-item).

 Type parameter example: